ljbarker/WhatchaGot/README.md

 Add .env file to express-backend package and put MONGODB_URI connection string from the Atlas Website for the WhatchaGot Database.
 Click connect on WhatchaGot Database and copy that connection string.
-Replace the full "<username>" with the username of your user in the database and the full "<password>" with the password for that user.
+Replace the full \<username\> with the username of your user in the database and the full \<password\> with the password for that user.

 ## To Develop: